 The budget includes:

-The BoCC approved a 3% sewer rate increase that goes into effect on January 1, 2023.
-This rate increase will cost the average single-family residential household about $1.50 a month, or ~$18/year, for a total of about $630/year.
+The BoCC approved a 3% sewer rate increase that goes into effect on January 1, 2024.
+This rate increase will cost the average single-family residential household an additional $1.50 a month, or $18/year, for a total of about $650/year.
 The increase is needed to cover the higher costs of treating wastewater and to meet MSD's capital needs for sewer infrastructure.

 MSD offers a sewer rate discount to low-income seniors who own their own homes.
 Learn more